 This party grouping includes:

-- Colorful Striped, Three-Tiered Cake with Fluffy Whipped Icing
+- Colorful Striped, Three-Layer Cake with Fluffy Whipped Icing

 - Glass Beverage Bottles with Ribbons and Tickets – the tickets would be great for writing party guests’ names and they look super fun, too!

 - Wooden Dowels with knots of colorful ribbons pinned to the top make quick and festive table decorations

 - Cupcakes with a big swirl of fluffy icing and “cake pop” style cherries on top

 - A Ruffled Party Hat to coordinate with the party theme and dress